 📌 What would you say has been your greatest achievement at Stuart so far?

 I’m very proud of our values and how we worked on establishing them.
 It was a long project that required a lot of preparation and research and I couldn’t be happier that the results match Stuart perfectly as a company and as a team as a whole.
 We really wanted all employees to be part of the decision making because the values of the company should be aligned with the company’s spirit and who better to talk about this than the employees themselves?
 So, during our most recent offsite in Formentera last year, our teams from all over the world came together and, with the help of the workshops we prepared, brought to life Stuart’s brand new company values.

 We reflected on our mistakes from the past and why those values didn’t fit with who we are.
 This allowed us to shape the future and redefine our company culture.
 The values are one of my proudest achievements because they will remain in the company, hopefully, forever and they will have a huge impact on how we do things and behave towards each other.

 📌 What aspects of Stuart’s evolution are you most proud of?

-We have also managed to keep the employees’ interests at heart by providing them with the best benefits and experience, like our engagement initiatives, the Stuart Academy lunch allowance, gym membership coverage, sports lessons, as well as our Mental Health Program that we launched last year.
+We have also managed to keep the employees’ interests at heart by providing them with the best benefits and experience, like our engagement initiatives, the Stuart Academy lunch allowance, gym membership coverage, sports lessons, as well as our Mental Health Program that we launched in 2019.
 We keep on finding new ways to support our employees in the best way possible as we keep on growing.

 📌 What are the next steps in terms of Human Resources at Stuart?